Wednesday, January 28, 2015

 Marcus Vinicius was a Roman patrician who fell in love with a beautiful Christian maiden named Ligia.
 Their romance is prominently featured in Henryk Sienkiewicz' historical novel Quo Vadis, subsequently adapted by Hollywood in 1951 in an epic movie.

-Vinicius would spare no effort to get Ligia.
-When he found out that she was Christian, he proposed to add Jesus to the gods of his household in order to please her, after all what harm could result from one extra deity when there already existed so many who had been getting along somehow from time immemorial?
-Ligia, needless to say, was horrified by this proposal.
-She was a devout young woman and fiercely monotheistic.
-Luckily for them the end of their passionate attachment was a happy one and Vinicius ended-up adopting the faith of his beloved but not before witnessing the genocidal massacre of her coreligionists by the monstrous Nero.
+Vinicius spared no effort to woo Ligia.
+When he found out that she was Christian, he proposed to add Jesus to the gods of his household in order to please her; after all, what harm could result from one extra deity when there already existed so many who had somehow been getting along from time immemorial?
+The devout lass was horrified by this proposal, as would be expected given her fiercely monotheistic faith.
+Luckily for them, the conclusion of their passionate attachment was a happy one, and Vinicius ended up adopting the faith of his beloved but not before witnessing the genocidal massacre of her coreligionists by the monstrous Nero.

-History is unkind to losers and Nero is no exception.
+History is unkind to losers, and Nero was no exception.
 The bulk of what is known about him was transmitted by his enemies, from murdering his mother Agrippina all the way to “fiddling while Rome burns” then blaming the catastrophe on the Christians and sending them to be devoured by wild beasts in his circuses.
-While Nero most certainly was no saint -saints seldom if ever make successful emperors-, he was very unlikely the ogre his biographers would have you think.
-As for the butchery to which he subjected the Christians, it is virtually certain that it was wildly exaggerated, if not altogether made-up.
+While Nero most certainly was no saint—saints seldom if ever make successful emperors—he was very unlikely the ogre his biographers would have you think.
+As for the butchery to which he subjected the Christians, it is virtually certain that it was wildly exaggerated, if not altogether made up.

-For Rome of the 1rst Century AD was unlikely to host significant numbers of Christians.
-Arguably the entire Roman Empire at the time had very few Christians, way too few to provide for a gory spectacle in the spacious Roman circuses for the heathen -and beyond savage- Roman spectators.
+For Rome of the 1st century CE was unlikely to host significant numbers of Christians.
+Arguably the entire Roman Empire at the time had very few Christians, way too few to provide for a gory spectacle in the spacious Roman circuses for Rome's heathen spectators.
 In a nutshell, if Nero had heard about the Christian faith at all, he in all probability hardly gave it a thought.
-He had way too many powerful foes to worry about to waste his time oppressing a harmless and an obscure minority.
+He had too many powerful foes to waste his time oppressing a harmless and obscure minority.

 This is not to say that the Christians endured no persecution under the Romans.
-They suffered under Decius and Diocletian but that was 200 years after Nero by which time the new faith was firmly established and patiently anticipating its triumph with the Edict of Milan under Constantine the Great.
-Paganism was to make a final desperate reaction under Julian the Apostate in the second half of the fourth century AD but that was essentially the end of it.
-The old gods had to yield to Christ and the pagans joined the new faith en masse, of their own free will or -if necessary- by brutal force.
-Jupiter's temples were transformed into churches and cathedrals or demolished wholesale; the old gods morphed into the Christian saints; the Vestal Virgins became nuns.
+They suffered under Decius and Diocletian, but that was 200 years after Nero, by which time the new faith was firmly established and patiently anticipating its triumph with the Edict of Milan under Constantine the Great.
+Paganism was to make a final desperate reaction under Julian the Apostate in the second half of the fourth century CE, but that was essentially it.
+The old gods had to yield to Christ as pagans joined the new faith en masse, preferably of their own free will or—if necessary—by brutal force.
+Jupiter's temples were transformed into churches and cathedrals or demolished wholesale; old gods morphed into Christian saints; and Vestal Virgins became nuns.
 It is well established that by the time of Theodosius the Great, it was the turn of Paganism to be persecuted by the turn-the-other-cheek Christians!
 So thoroughly did the Christians hound the adherents of the old faith that they'd soon run out of them and turn their weapons against each other in a long and forlorn struggle to define orthodoxy and identify what each sect considered to be the authentic form of Christianity.

-If indeed the early Christian Community was hounded by the ruthless heathen from Nero to Julian (spanning 300 years), wouldn't one expect the Christians to be exterminated rather than the other way round?
+If indeed the early Christian communities were oppressed by ruthless heathens from Nero to Julian (spanning 300 years), wouldn't one expect the Christians to be exterminated rather than the other way round?
 Did Christianity employ purely peaceful means in its relentless conquest of the world?
 How exactly did Charlemagne convert the Saxons?
-The Europeans preached Jesus to the native Americans and Africans?
+The Europeans preached Jesus to the Native Americans and Africans?
 And let's not go into the Crusades.

-A victor needs not apologize for his triumph, legions of scholars would be more than happy to justify his most unjustifiable excesses.
-Volumes would be written to whitewash every crime, to rationalize every absurdity, to make sense out of utter nonsense, to smear each and every opponent, to brainwash one generation after another into docile obedience.
+A victor needs not apologize for his triumph; legions of scholars would happily justify his most unjustifiable excesses.
+Volumes would be written to whitewash every crime, rationalize every absurdity, make sense out of utter nonsense, smear each and every opponent, and brainwash one generation after another into docile obedience.

-Some may proudly point out how tolerant modern “Christian” Europe and America are but this is false: the West is tolerant because it is secular, because of its separation of Church and State.
-The Christian West was never tolerant, not only of Jews and Muslims, but of “different” Christians.
-In Spain it was the Inquisition, in France the massacre of the Huguenot, in Britain the persecution of the Catholics and the Puritans, etc....
+Some may proudly point out how tolerant modern “Christian” Europe and America are, but this is false: the West is tolerant because it is secular, because of its separation of church and state.
+The Christian West was never tolerant, not only of Jews and Muslims but also of “different” Christians.
+In Spain it was the Inquisition, in France the massacre of the Huguenots, in Britain the persecution of the Catholics and the Puritans, etc....

-The notion of a “tolerant monotheistic faith” is not only totally out of the theater of the absurd, it also is an oxymoron.
+The notion of a “tolerant monotheistic faith” is an oxymoron.

 No comments: